Cyber-Syntax/siyuan-appimage-update/README.md

 # About Siyuan Script
-- It's insalling last siyuan release and checking the sha256.
+- Installing the latest siyuan version and verifying sha256.
   - The script has custom lines.
 Do not use without looking.
     - Folder paths, File moving
   - I don't take responsibility if cause errors.